- Search The Registry

 - My Account

 *The Mandingo language is celebrated on November 30, 1000.
 Also known as Mandinka, it is a Mande language spoken by the Mandinka people of Guinea, northern Guinea-Bissau, the Casamance region of Senegal, and the Gambia, where it is one of the principal languages.
 Mandinka belongs to the Manding branch of Mande and is like Bambara and Maninka/Malinké but with only five instead of 7 vowels.
-In most areas, it is a tonal language with low and high tones, although the variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity with non-tonal neighboring languages like Wolof.
+In most areas, it is a tonal language with low and high tones, although the variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity to non-tonal neighboring languages like Wolof.
 There is little dialectical diversity.
 Mandingo is represented by the type spoken in Casamance.

 Mandingo has two tones, high and low.
-Unmodified nouns are either high tone on or low tone on all syllables.
+Unmodified nouns are either high tone or low tone on all syllables.
 The definite suffix -o takes a low tone on high-tone nouns and a falling tone on low-tone nouns.
-It also assimilates any preceding short vowel, resulting in a long /oo/ with either low or falling tone.
+It also assimilates any preceding short vowel, resulting in a long /oo/ with either a low or falling tone.
 It shortens a preceding long high vowel (ii > io, uu > uo; ee optionally > either eo or ee) or assimilates itself (aa remains aa), leaving only its tone:

 /búŋ/ 'a room' > /búŋò/ 'the room'